Blixibon/css_weapons_in_hl2/README.md

 * Crowbar 0.71 - Crowbar was used to initially decompile all of the models involved.
 * Counter-Strike: Source - All decompiled models, the original hand texture sheet, and a few of the scripts originate from Counter-Strike: Source.
+* Blender and Blender Source Tools - Used to adjust the bones on the CS:S worldmodels to target HL2 skeletons.
 * Blixibon - Everything else, including porting the weapons themselves and modifying them to work in a Source SDK 2013/Half-Life 2 environment.

 ---